 Under applicable foreign exchange operations, cross-border payments are liberalized in Macedonia.
 Only in cases when domestic legal entities receive loans from abroad, or have foreign investments in their capital, the resident would have an obligation to notify the National Bank of the Republic of Macedonia on the status of its cross-border operations.

-When dealing with transactions and clients originating from countries which are considered as high risk under the Macedonian anti-money laundering regulation, local banks are required to apply special procedures and request additional information and documentation.
+When dealing with transactions and clients originating from countries which are considered as high risk under the local anti-money laundering regulation, local banks are required to apply special procedures and request additional information and documentation.
 After individual assessment the bank may even refuse to open the bank account or reject the transaction.
-The current list of high risk countries includes:
+The current list of high risk countries includes countries such as:

 Aside the list of countries which is provided by the law, the banks usually have additional internal lists of countries which they consider as jurisdictions with substantial money laundering and terrorist financing risks, in which case further information and documentation may also be requested.